jplevyak/iceth/iceth-API.md

 ## Overview

 *Service, JSON API service:* A Web2 service such as [Infura](https://www.infura.io/), [Gateway.fm](https://gateway.fm/), or [CloudFlare](https://www.cloudflare.com/en-gb/web3/) that offers access to the Ethereum JSON RPC API through HTTP.
-Note that also other EVM-compatible chains may be covered by such JSON RPC API.
+Note that also other EVM-compatible chains may be covered by such a JSON RPC API.

 *Provider:* A provider is registered in the canister and allows for connecting to a specific JSON API service in the Web2 world.
 Each chain id for a particular service requires a different provider and typically requires a different API key.
 Multiple providers can be registered for a service / chain id combination.